anastasiosv/video_motion_detector/README.md

 # video_motion_detector
-Video motion detector from your Webcam, using Python and OpenCV
+Video motion detector gathering feed from your Webcam, using Python and OpenCV